-Data Node (DN): Layer on top on Data Centres.
-The Data Node makes the GNSS station data at Data Centres (or data repositories) discoverable at the EPOS-GNSS data gateway.
+Data Node (DN): Virtualisation layer on top of one (or more) Data Centre(s).
+Using the GLASS software, the Data Node makes the GNSS station data at Data Centres (or data repositories) discoverable at the EPOS-GNSS data gateway.

 M3G-Bureau: Receives the EPOS-GNSS station metadata, validates it and provides it to EPOS-GNSS; receives and validates the Operational Centre Forms, which indicate for each station the responsible persons who are allowed to submit site log updates.
 Collects also station pictures and individual antenna calibrations (not available yet).